Crakzzy/Crakzzy/ReadMe.md

 # 💫 About Me:

 Hello!
-I'm Martin, a passionate 3rd grade high school student with a strong interest in web development.
+I'm Martin, a passionate 3rd grade high school student with a strong interest in software development.
 My toolset includes JavaScript, TypeScript, SQL, React, HTML, and CSS.
 While I'm still learning and growing, I'm eager to dive into open-source projects and lend a hand where possible.
 My goal is to create tools that make a difference, helping people solve problems, save time, and be more productive.

 *The more knowledge you have about different aspects of technology, the more versatile and valuable you become.*
 <br><br>🔭 I’m currently working on Full-Stack Web Application<br>👯 I’m looking to collaborate on beginner projects<br>🌱 I’m currently learning JavaScript, TypeScript, React, Kotlin, MicroPython <br/> 💬 Ask me anything about windows computer optimizations and performance tweaks<br/>